-Submit a letter of faculty support (preferably from the instructor of the student's Scribner Seminar, for Skidmore students).
+- 1 letter of faculty support (preferably from the instructor of the student’s faculty advisor).

-Submit a one page letter explaining why they want to study abroad outside of the junior year.
+- 1 page statement of intent explaining why they want to study abroad outside of the junior year.
 Students should indicate in the letter what their academic plans are for the remainder of their time at Skidmore or other home campus.

 - Fall semester / Academic Year: March 15